wduan2/ng-state-management/README.md

 - Separate services/computation from state management
 - Optimistic updates require separate actions to deal with errors
 - Use immutable data for persistent and client state

+Angular Notes:
+- routing.ts must be imported after modules in the app.module.ts